AtlasSystems/ArchivesSpace-Aeon-Fulfillment-Plugin/Readme.md

 configure some repositories to continue using the built in PUI requesting feature for archival objects while allowing other repositories to use Aeon.

-This plugin has been tested on ArchivesSpace version 2.2.0.
-Future releases of ArchivesSpace may cause changes in the functionality of this plugin.
+This plugin has been tested on ArchivesSpace version 3.3.1, and requires Aeon Server version 5.2.0 or greater.
+Future releases of
+ArchivesSpace may cause changes in the functionality of this plugin.